Bangladeshi taka: 1947–1971

 After the Partition of Bengal in 1947, East Bengal became the eastern wing of Pakistan and was renamed to East Pakistan under the One Unit Scheme in 1956.
 The Pakistani rupee also bore the word taka on official notes and coins.
 Bangla was one of the two national languages of the Pakistan union between 1956 and 1971 (the other being Urdu).
-The Bangladeshi taka came into existence since 1972, a year after the independence of the eastern wing of the union, as the independent nation of Bangladesh.
+The Bangladeshi taka came into existence in 1972, a year after the independence of the eastern wing of the union, as the independent nation of Bangladesh.

-Prior to the Liberation war in 1971, banknotes of the State Bank of Pakistan circulated throughout Bangladesh, and continued to be used in Bangladesh even after independence for only about three months until the official introduction of the taka on 4 March 1972.
+Prior to the Liberation war in 1971, banknotes of the State Bank of Pakistan circulated throughout Bangladesh, and continued to be used in Bangladesh even after independence for about three months until the official introduction of the taka on 4 March 1972.
 During the war, it was an unofficial practice of some Bengali nationalists to protest Pakistani rule by stamping banknotes with "বাংলা দেশ" and "BANGLA DESH" as two words in either Bangla or English.
 These locally produced stamps are known to exist in several varieties, as are forgeries.
 On 8 June 1971, the Pakistani government declared that all banknotes bearing such stamps ceased to be legal tender.
 Furthermore, to prevent looted high-denomination notes from disrupting the Pakistani economy, the government also withdrew the legal tender status of all 100- and 500-rupee notes.